cweichen/pygn/README.md

 will return a gnmetadata object with metadata for Jaga Jazzist's "What We Must" album, again with track-specific fields empty

-#The Rhythm Playlist API
+#Rhythm API
-The Rhythm API enables you to generate a playlist by setting any seed.
-This could be a song, an artist, a genre, a mood, an era or any combination of these inputs.
+The Rhythm API generates a playlist based on a song, an artist, a genre, a mood, an era or any combination of these inputs.

 A radio is set up as follows:

 createRadio(clientID='', userID='', artist='', track='', mood='', era='', genre='', popularity ='', similarity = '', count='10')